 All USCIS application support center facilities are accessible to applicants with disabilities.
 If you are unable to attend any biometrics appointment because of a disability, or if you're in the hospital or unable to leave your house, USCIS will make special arrangements to take your biometrics.

-You have to let USCIS know about your situation and request that someone from USCIS come to you for biometrics.
-To make the request, call the USCIS customer service at any time at 800-375-5283 (TDD: 800-767-1833).
-USCIS might ask for a copy of the appointment notice and medical documentation verifying the need for an in-home or in-hospital appointment.
+You have to let USCIS know about your situation and request that someone from USCIS come to you.
+Call the USCIS customer service line at 800-375-5283 (TDD: 800-767-1833).
+(You will have to make your way through a lot of automated voice prompts, however; it's best to start in the morning in case USCIS wants to schedule a call-back with you.)
+Be ready: USCIS might ask for a copy of the appointment notice and medical documentation verifying the need for an in-home or in-hospital appointment.

 USCIS won't need to fingerprint you if you are unable to provide fingerprints because of a medical condition, birth defect, physical deformity, skin condition, or psychiatric condition.
 A USCIS officer responsible for overseeing applicant fingerprinting will decide whether you can be fingerprinted or not.